DeveloperSenior/gcae-app/resources/s3/node-template-project/base/POSTGRES/README.md

 7. `pg` Non-blocking PostgreSQL client for Node.js.
 Pure JavaScript and optional native libpq bindings.
 8. `pg-format` Node.js implementation of PostgreSQL format() to safely create dynamic SQL queries.
 SQL identifiers and literals are escaped to help prevent SQL injection.
 The behavior is equivalent to PostgreSQL format().
 This module also supports Node buffers, arrays, and objects
 9. `jsonwebtoken` to authenticate and authorize each transaction in the API exposed by `express`.
-10. `bcrypt` to encrypt and validate passwords that are stored in MongoDB
+10. `bcrypt` to encrypt and validate passwords that are stored in Postgres DB
 11. `helmet` Helmet helps secure Express apps by setting HTTP response headers.
 [Doc Site](https://helmetjs.github.io/)

 ```